Academic reading and writing

 Report writing

-Writing a report is different to writing an essay and may be a style you are not as familiar with or not yet had opportunity to practice.
+During your time at university you may be asked to write different types of reports, depending on your field of study.
+Whilst both report writing and essay writing involve communication and organisation of ideas, report writing may be a style you are not as familiar with or not yet had opportunity to practice.
 Reports often explain the findings or results of a project, are structured with headings and sub-headings, and there are different types of reports, making report writing a complex task.

 Paraphrasing